Open water with distant Toronto skyline under wide sky with sunset

 The Ride

-The main trail is a 12 km out-and-back on flat, smooth asphalt — about as forgiving as a ride gets in this city.
+The main trail is a 12 km out-and-back on flat, smooth asphalt.
+About as forgiving as a ride gets in this city.
 There are a few sections where the surface roughens up, and the occasional speed bump keeps things honest, but for the most part you can cruise and take it all in.
-If you're a mountain biker, there are single-track routes along the south fork worth exploring — rougher, narrower, and a completely different character from the main path.
+If you're a mountain biker, there are single-track routes along the south fork worth exploring.
+They're rougher, narrower, and a completely different character from the main path.

 About halfway to the lighthouse, you'll cross a floating bridge.
 Dismount here.
-I mean it.
 Lean on the railing for a minute and look down.
-The water is right beneath you, and on a calm day the reflections alone are worth the stop.
-It's one of those quiet moments that a ride like this gives you if you're paying attention.
+The water is right beneath you, and on a calm day, the city skyline reflects off the water.
+It's an iconic view from Tommy Thompson Park.

 What You'll See

 Over 300 species have been recorded in the park, and you will encounter wildlife.
-Not might — will.
 Turtles sunning on logs.
 Snakes slipping through the underbrush.
 Swallows diving overhead.
-I've spotted minks, foxes, frogs, beavers — and the cormorant colonies are massive, whole dead trees white with nests, branches stripped bare and angled against the sky like driftwood sculptures.
+I've spotted minks, foxes, frogs, beavers, and the cormorant colonies are massive.
+Whole dead trees white with nests, branches stripped bare and angled against the sky like driftwood sculptures.
 It's not a zoo.
 You're moving through their space, and you feel it.
-There's a different kind of quiet out here — the kind where you're the visitor and you know it.
+There's a different kind of quiet out here, the kind where you're the visitor and you know it.

 Year-Round, But...